Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Abstract

 \section{Abstract}

-Pure exploration in bandits models multiple real-world problems, such as tuning hyper-parameters or conducting user studies, where different safety, resource, and fairness constraints on the decision space naturally appear.
-We study these problems as pure exploration in multi-armed bandits with unknown linear constraints, where the aim is to identify an \textit{$r$-good feasible policy}.
+Pure exploration in bandits formalises multiple real-world problems, such as tuning hyper-parameters or conducting user studies to test a set of items, where different safety, resource, and fairness constraints on the decision space naturally appear.
+We study these problems as pure exploration in multi-armed bandits with unknown linear constraints, where the aim is to identify an \textit{$r$-optimal and feasible policy} as fast as possible with a given level of confidence.
 First, we propose a Lagrangian relaxation of the sample complexity lower bound for pure exploration under constraints.
-We show how this lower bound evolves with the sequential estimation of constraints.
-Second, we leverage the Lagrangian lower bound and the properties of convex optimisation to propose two computationally efficient extensions of Track-and-Stop and Gamified Explorer, namely LATS and LAGEX.
-To this end, we propose a constraint-adaptive stopping rule, and while tracking the lower bound, use pessimistic estimate of the feasible set at each step.
-We show that these algorithms achieve asymptotically optimal sample complexity upper bounds up to constraint-dependent constants.
-Finally, we conduct numerical experiments with different reward distributions and constraints that validate efficient performance of LAGEX and LATS with respect to baselines.
+Second, we leverage properties of convex optimisation in the Lagrangian lower bound to propose two computationally efficient extensions of Track-and-Stop and Gamified Explorer, namely LATS and LAGEX.
+Then, we propose a constraint-adaptive stopping rule, and while tracking the lower bound, use optimistic estimate of the feasible set at each step.
+We show that LAGEX achieves asymptotically optimal sample complexity upper bound, while LATS shows asymptotic optimality up to \textit{novel} constraint-dependent constants.
+Finally, we conduct numerical experiments with different reward distributions and constraints that validate efficient performance of LATS and LAGEX.

-\section{\uppercase{Introduction}}
+\section{Introduction}

-Decision-making under uncertainty is a ubiquitous challenge encountered across various domains, including clinical trials~\citep{Villar15}, recommendation systems~\citep{Zhao24}, and more.
-Multi-Armed Bandit (MAB) serves as an archetypal framework for sequential decision-making under uncertainty and allows us to study the involved information-utility trade-offs~\citep{lattimore_szepesvari_2020}.
-In MAB, at each step, an agent interacts with an environment consisting of $K$ decisions (also knows as arms) corresponding to $K$ noisy feedback distributions (or reward distributions).
+Multi-Armed Bandit (MAB) serves as an archetypal framework for sequential decision-making under uncertainty that allows us to study the corresponding information-utility trade-offs~\citep{lattimore_szepesvari_2020}.
+In MAB, at each step, an agent interacts with an environment consisting of $K$ decisions (also knows as \textit{arms}) corresponding to $K$ noisy feedback distributions (or \textit{reward} distributions).
 At each step, the agent takes a decision, and obtains a reward from its unknown reward distribution.
-The goal of the agent is to compute a \textit{policy}, i.e. a distribution over the decisions, that maximises a certain utility metric (e.g. accumulated rewards~\citep{auer2002finite}, probability of identifying the best arm~\citep{kaufmann2016complexity} etc.).
+The goal of the agent is to compute a \textit{policy}, i.e. a distribution over the decisions, maximising a utility metric (e.g. accumulated rewards~\citep{auer2002finite}, probability of identifying the best arm~\citep{kaufmann2016complexity} etc.).